gigaj0ule/system42/README.md

 This is an operating system for small microcontrollers.
 It allows you to run multiple threads and call both
-ST HAL and arduino bindings.
+ST HAL and arduino functions.

+STM42 lets you talk over a USB virtual serial port to a host computer over USB.
+It can emulate a keyboard also.

-It has a BIOS that lets you flash new code over
+STM42 has a BIOS that lets you flash new code over
 USB so you don't need a special programmer.

 You can do tons of awesome stuff in 5k of ram.
 Honestly it's the best thing ever.
 No really, you can automate your labor with this by making tiny robots or even a whole village of them.
+After doing that you can live your best life on starship earth.

 An install script is not written yet.

 You will need:

 - make
 - vscode
 - openocd
 - dfu-util
-- "cortex-debug" add-on for vscode
 - python3 (and whatever libraries it complains about wanting when you try to compile)
 - arm-none-eabi-gcc (GNU Tools for Arm Embedded Processors 9-2019-q4-major) 9.2.1 (see INSTALLING_GCC.md)